Exercises for Winged Scapula

 You can find this and several other exercises that work the muscles of the traps, rhomboids, lats, and serratus that stabilize the scapula here:

-Best Exercises for Shoulder Stabilization.
-Scapular Retraction and protraction exercises are especially helpful to bring awareness to the shoulder girdle complex.
-You can practice this lying or standing with your arms straight out from your chest drawing the shoulder blades towards the spine and then wide apart.
+You can also try this standing at a wall or with your arms straight out from your chest drawing the shoulder blades towards the spine and then wide apart.

-And, find more shoulder exercises in my newly revised
+And, find more shoulder exercises in my newly revised Shoulder Ebook here.